Kotlin/dokka/docs/src/doc/docs/developer_guide/plugin-development/sample-plugin-tutorial.md

 }
 ```

-Bump plugin version in `gradle.build.kts`, publish it to maven local, open the debug project and run `dokkaHtml`.
+Bump plugin version in `gradle.build.kts`, publish it to maven local, open the debug project and run `dokkaHtml`
-It should work, you should **not** be able to see `shouldBeExcludedFromDocumentation` function in generated documentation.
+(without debug this time).
+It should work, you should **not** be able to see `shouldBeExcludedFromDocumentation`
+function in generated documentation.

 Manual testing is cool and all, but wouldn't it be better if we could somehow write unit tests for it?
 Indeed!